anshulkhattar/Beginner-Level-Android-Studio-Apps/README.md

 Another use of this repository is that you can contribute ideas for android apps and if anyone like the idea they can pick it start working on that idea.

 # How to get started
-1. Fork this repository (Click the Fork button in the top right of this page, click your Profile Image).
+1. Fork this repository (Click the Fork button in the top right of this page).
 2. Clone your fork down to your local machine.
 3. Create a branch for a new feature using "git checkout -b feature/branch-name".
 4. Make your changes using the following commands - "git add ."   "git commit -m 'commit message'"    "git push origin branch-name".